 Fall brings cooler temperatures, so your October week two prep challenge is to inventory blankets, and warm accessories like beanies, mittens, and gloves.
-Then put a few of these warm items for your 72-hour kit.
-Which warm clothing items you need will vary depending on your climate, but in an emergency when the furnace is off you will want warmer accessories.
+Add a few of these warm items into your 72-hour kit.
+When the furnace is off, you can be warm.

 Inventory Blankets and Warm Accessories

-- Look throughout your home to see if you have enough blankets, beanies, mittens, and gloves to keep everyone warm during the winter or a power outage.
+- Look through your home to see if you have enough blankets, beanies, mittens, and gloves to keep everyone warm during the winter or a power outage.

-- How much is enough?
-Just think of your baby, children, or grandchildren in a 45-degree house and you’ll figure it out.
+- How much is do you need?
+Just think of your baby, children or grandchildren in a 45-degree house and you’ll figure it out.

-- If your child’s favorite blanket gets dirty during a disaster, is there another one to replace it?
+- If your child’s favorite blanket gets dirty after a disaster, is there another one to replace it?